merivale/victor/README.md

 | **`"teach"`** | `"teach"` | `"teaches"` | `"taught"` | `"teaching"` | `"taught"`   |
 | ...           |           |             |            |              |              |

 For regular verbs, and for some otherwise irregular ones as well, the second finite form and the second participle form are identical (a fact that must surely have some semantic significance).
-Nevertheless, it is convenient to draw the distinction for every verb.
+Nevertheless, it makes for a simpler model if we draw the distinction for every verb.

 At first blush, readers will recognise the first and second finite forms as the "present tense" and "past tense" forms respectively.
 I strongly oppose this loaded terminology, since it is a matter of considerable controversy what these forms signify, and whether it is (or whether it is always) temporal information.
 It is better to settle at the outset on some semantically neutral labels.
 I said *at first blush*, moreover; in fact, the "present tense" standardly refers to a *dual* form, which (in my terms) sometimes looks like the base form, and sometimes looks like the first finite form.
 There is of course a very natural reason for this grouping: `"I like you"` and `"He likes you"` encode messages that differ only in respect of who is doing the liking.
 But the fact that the base form can be used in this way, as informationally equivalent to the first finite form, is itself a very striking, and it demands an explanation.
 Talk of a dual "present tense" form serves only to hide this curious feature of English; as though the `"like"` in `"I like you"` was not really the base form of the verb at all, but a finite form that merely happens to look like the base form.

 The uniquely awkward verb **`"be"`** is like any other verb in its base form and participle forms (`"be"`, `"being"`, `"been"`), but instead of two finite forms it has five: `"am"`, `"is"`, `"are"`, `"was"`, and `"were"`.
 The second of these corresponds to the first finite form of other verbs, while the last two correspond to the second.
 The first and third have no exact analogues in the other verbs, but correspond to the familiar "present tense" use of the base form.
 I expect an explanation of this verb's uniquely irregular behaviour.
-In other words, I expect any account of the English code to locate the meaning of **`"be"`** alongside the meanings of the other verbs, but also somewhat distinct from them; there ought to be some underlying difference that sustains the irregularity.
+In other words, I expect an account of the English code to locate the meaning of **`"be"`** alongside the meanings of the other verbs, but also somewhat distinct from them; there ought to be some underlying difference that sustains the irregularity.

 The English modals, finally, each have one finite form, and half of them have two: